Songyosk/CCNW4RMC/README.md

 <br />

-(i) Selective reversal of single nanoisland in two-island system
+(i) Selective reversal of single nanoisland in two-island system <br />
 (script name: smallv4_2; link - https://youtu.be/FiKxKtBjk7k)

 Description: Right-hand nanoisland in a two-nanoisland system is magnetically reversed while left-hand nanoisland is not reversed as the c-DW does not traverse it, demonstrating the local selectivity of the reversal method.